-- Total returns would have been lower/higher had expenses not been waived or absorbed/recovered by the Advisor.
+2 Total returns would have been lower had expenses not been waived or absorbed by the Advisor.
 Returns shown include Rule 12b-1 fees of up to 0.25% and do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
 Returns shown do not include payment of sales load of 4.25% of offering price which is waived on sales of \$1 million or more.
 Returns do not include payment of Contingent Deferred Sales Charge ("CDSC") of 1.00% on certain redemptions of Class A shares made within 12 months of purchase.
-If the sales charge was included, total returns would be lower. - If commitment fees, interest expense on the line of credit, and dividends and interest on securities sold short had been excluded, the expense ratios would have been lowered by 0.03% for the year ended December 31, 2022.
-For the prior years ended December 31, 2021, 2020, 2019, and 2018, the ratios would have been lowered by 0.01%, 0.02%, 0.01% and 0.00%, respectively.
+If the sales charge was included, total returns would be lower.

+3 If commitment fees, and dividends and interest on securities sold short had been excluded, the expense ratios would have been lowered by 0.01 for the year ended December 31, 2024.
+For the prior years ended December 31, 2023, 2022, 2021, and 2020, the ratios would have been lowered by 0.01%, 0.03%, 0.01% and 0.02%, respectively.